 Never use your septic system as way to get rid of toxic materials like solvents and paint thinners.
 They won’t be eliminated, they will simply be distributed into the soil.
 Commercial products that claim to clear septic systems often contain toxic or hazardous chemicals like lye that are bad for the environment.

-Have your system pumped out on a regular basis (experts suggest every two to four years) to ensure the system has enough capacity to work efficiently.
+Important Tip: Have your system pumped out on a regular basis (experts suggest every two to four years) to ensure the system has enough capacity to work efficiently.